 11. Are SBHIP payments considered unearned until the Project Outcome Report has been submitted and approved by DHCS?
-(New Item - 6/2023)

-Yes, Targeted Intervention funding is considered unearned until the POR has been approved by DHCS.
-Needs Assessment funding is considered earned as the deliverables required to earn those funds have been approved by DHCS.
+Yes, Targeted Intervention funding is considered unearned until the Project Outcome Report has been approved by DHCS.
+Needs Assessment funding is considered earned when the deliverables required to earn those funds have been approved by DHCS.
 It is appropriate to treat the Needs Assessment funds as received revenue.

-Deliverables Tied to Needs Assessment Funding: Deliverables Tied to Targeted Intervention Funding:
+Deliverables Tied to Needs Deliverables Tied to Targeted

+Assessment Funding: Intervention Funding:

 Letter of Intent Project Plan(s)

 Partners Form Bi-Quarterly Reports

 Needs Assessment Project Outcome Report(s)

 12. What would cause DHCS to recoup unearned payments?
-(New Item - 6/2023)

-If a POR receives a final score of less than 80%, DHCS will consider a portion of the TI funding unearned, and, using the methodology below, will calculate the unearned amount and recover funds if needed.
+If a Project Outcome Report (POR) receives a final score of less than 80%, DHCS will consider a portion of the TI funding unearned, and, using the methodology below, will calculate the unearned amount and recover funds if needed.

-As an example, if an MCP has been allocated total TI funding of \$100,000 and receives a POR score of 70%, the amount that would be considered "earned" is \$87,500 and \$12,500 would need to be recouped.
+As an example, if a MCP has been allocated total TI funding of \$100,000 and receives a POR score of 70%, the amount that would be considered "earned" is \$87,500 and \$12,500 would need to be recouped.
 See below for a demonstration of how these figures were calculated.